 Twice-Baked Sweet Potatoes with Feta

-These Twice Baked Sweet Potatoes with Feta and Sumac are a perfect flavor combination and this is a fun idea for holiday sweet potatoes!
-Use Sweet Potato Recipes to find more recipes like this one.
+These Twice Baked Sweet Potatoes with Feta are a perfect flavor combination and this is a fun idea for a sweet potato side dish!
+You can sprinkle them with paprika if you don’t have the middle eastern spice called Sumac!

-Twice Baked Sweet Potatoes with Feta and Sumac are a tasty sweet potato recipe that I’ve made over and over since I first posted this in 2011.
+Twice Baked Sweet Potatoes with Feta are a tasty sweet potato recipe that I’ve made over and over since I first posted this.
 In fact, I like these so much I’d even bake them in my toaster oven when it’s too hot to heat up the oven!
-If you don’t have Sumac, you can use smoked paprika or even regular paprika, but I love the interesting flavor the Sumac adds.
-And I also think this would be perfect for Thanksgiving, so I’m adding it to Thanksgiving Recipes!
+If you don’t have Sumac (affiliate link), you can use smoked paprika or even regular paprika, but I love the interesting flavor the Sumac adds.

-I knew I’d like this recipe after I loved the Twice-Baked Sweet Potato Cups with Sour Cream, Chipotle, and Lime for a Thanksgiving side dish, and I completely swooned over these Twice Baked Sweet Potatoes with Feta and Sumac as well.
+I knew I’d like this recipe after I loved the Twice-Baked Sweet Potato Cups with Sour Cream, Chipotle, and Lime for a side dish, and I completely swooned over these Twice Baked Sweet Potatoes with Feta as well.
 I gobbled one down as soon as I had taken photos, and then the next day I couldn’t wait to eat the second one for lunch.
 And for this easy recipe the sweet potatoes are simply baked, then the flesh is scooped out and mixed with Feta that’s been marinating in a little olive oil and some spices.
 You could serve this as a side dish or as a meatless main dish, and if you’re really watching carbs, have half of a sweet potato with a lower-carb main dish.